ThomasBucaioni/pentools/microsoft/adlateral.md

 ### Pass the Hash

+Same requisites as PsExec: an `ADMIN$` share available and `File and Printer sharing` enabled.
+And an SMB connection (usually port 445). \
-Works with servers and services using NTLM authentication, but NOT with Kerberos authentication.
+Works with servers and services using NTLM authentication, but NOT with Kerberos authentication. \
+Works for Active Directory domain accounts and the built-in local administrator account.
+Doesn't work for local admins.\
 Impacket-Wmiexec on GitHub: https://github.com/fortra/impacket/blob/master/examples/smbclient.py
 ```
 /usr/bin/impacket-wmiexec -hashes 00000000000000000000000000000000:somelonghashstring Administrator@$VictimIP